defaultxr/gosd.py/README.md

 - Written in Python (which is slow, though it's not a huge problem in this case).
 In the (probably far) future I'd like to rewrite this in a compiled language like [Zig](https://ziglang.org).
 - User customizations must be done by editing the source of the script itself.
-- No functionality to detect the number of screens you have, nor to easily change the position of the OSD (you'll need to edit the `place` function in `gosd.py`).
+- Positioning of the OSD has to be done by editing the `place` function in `gosd.py`.
 - Assumes your music is stored in an ARTIST/ALBUM/TRACK structure.
 - Plenty others.